 Apps Always On, Faster Booting and Shut-Down

 You can scroll with your mouse wheel through your apps.
-A great feature that Microsoft have made, is the App Always On feature.
+A great feature that Microsoft has made is the App Always On feature.
 This means that the apps are always open and minimized.
 This saves time in loading each app and makes the overall feel of Windows 8 very fast.
-This, combined with the faster booting and shut down, make Windows 8 the fastest Windows OS ever.
+This, combined with the faster booting and shutdown, make Windows 8 the fastest Windows OS ever.

 2. Windows Store

-A new feature you will see in Windows 8 is the App Store .
+A new feature you will see in Windows 8 is the App Store.
 This store is something similar to Google Play or iTunes Store, where you can find developer apps to maximize the productivity of your Windows 8 Metro UI.
-The store has an excellent search engine, with filters that allow you to rapidly find whatever app you are interested in.
-And after you download these apps, you will notice that Internet Explorer 10 is better than ever, because it will be connected with these apps.
+The store has an excellent search engine, with filters that allow you to find whatever app you are interested in rapidly.
+And after you download these apps, you will notice that Internet Explorer 10 is better than ever because it will be connected to these apps.

 It integrates web browsing with the apps to make the experience using Internet Explorer 10 much better and faster.
-Also, Microsoft have tried to fix some security issues by making Windows Defender better than before.
+Also, Microsoft has tried to fix some security issues by making Windows Defender better than before.
 The best thing about the store is that developers will soon start to add apps to the Windows Store.
-Mozilla will have a Firefox browser up in not time, and it’s safe to say that Google Chrome is not far behind.
-A good thing, because Microsoft will not limit you to IE10.
+Mozilla will have a Firefox browser up in no time, and it’s safe to say that Google Chrome is not far behind.
+This is a good thing because Microsoft will not limit you to IE10.